 Jordan’s London attire is a great example of a man dressing for context.
 England?
 Pay respects to the former Prince of Wales with a glen plaid suit.
 Visiting an older female relative?
 Charm her with a pink shirt and floral tie.
 Is it the ’90s?
 Cuff those trousers, pad those shoulders, and slip a Tamagotchi in your pocket.

-- Gray-and-black glen plaid (with light red overcheck) lightweight wool suit, consisting of:
+- Gray-and-black glen plaid (with light red overcheck) lightweight wool suit: